PREVENTION through vaccines, technologies, practice

 Impact:

-1. UQ molecular clamp vaccine technology platform commercialised through spin-off Vicebio, acquired for US$1.15bn by Sanofi
+• UQ molecular clamp vaccine technology platform commercialised through spin-off Vicebio, acquired by Sanofi in 2025

-4. mRNA vaccine capabilities for partnerships with major pharma
+• mRNA capabilities for partnerships with major pharma